semgrep/semgrep-docs/docs/semgrep-code/policies.md

 Semgrep enables you to set a **workflow action** based on the presence of a finding.
 Workflow actions include:

 * Failing a CI job.
-Semgrep returns exit code `1`, and you can use this result to set up additional checks to block a PR or MR.
+Semgrep returns exit code `1`, and you can use this result to set up additional checks to enforce a block a PR or MR.
 * Leaving a PR or MR comment.
 * Notifying select channels, such as private Slack channels or webhooks.